snakster/cpp.react/guides/Concurrency.md

 <img src="{{ site.baseurl }}/media/conc2.png" alt="Drawing" width="500px"/>

 The problem, however, are dynamic nodes.
-The nature of dynamic nodes is that they change the topology as part of being updated; we do know in which way until after the update.
+The nature of dynamic nodes is that they change the topology as part of being updated; we do not know in which way until after the update.
 Thus, in the presence of dynamic node, regions may shift dynamically.
 This can lead to scenarios where several turns have already started and cannot continue, unless they start rolling back already committed updates.

-While a rollback of updates would not be impossible, for this library it was considered too expensive.
+Such a rollback of updates would not be impossible, but for this library it was considered too expensive.
 Since giving up update minimality and glitch freedom was not desirable either, we use a different approach.

 ### Transaction merging